 We have deliver solutions to Ethiopian higher education, Preparatory school, high schools, and lower schools.
-Working with professionals from the field of ICT (Software and mobile application development, Computer Networking) Education and management. we are working on Offline digital library system based on the educational curriculum and non-structured education.
-This development includes availing of educational resources for all school levels of students as well as training of users.
+Working with professionals from the field of ICT (Software and mobile application development, computer networking) education and management, we are offering an offline digital library system developed according to the national curriculum and following a non-structured education approach.
+This development includes availing digitized educational resources for all school levels of students as well as training of users.

-Digital Resources Platforms: – The offline digital resource loaded on the school server and individual tablets are used in:-
+The offline digital resources loaded on the school server and individual tablets are used in:-

-Network Solution: – we are also working on wired and wireless network installation to make the digital resource to be available for the users with their digital devices such as smartphones, tablets, Laptops, and PC.
+Network Solution: This is a wired and wireless network installation that makes the digital resources accesible for the users on digital devices such as smartphones, tablets, Laptops, and PC.

-Training:- in addition to training and support to the educational solution products, we are providing onsite and in office training on E-Learning, Capacity building of the educational institutions’ community and ICT related courses.
+Training: In addition to training and supporting our educational solution products, we provide onsite and in-house training on E-Learning, Capacity Building for educational institutions’ community and ICT related service providers.

-- An open source library platform that can be used to organize resources, for all levels of schools,
+- An open source library platform that can be used to organize resources, for all levels of learners in schools,

-- Interactive resource loaded on tablets for “speed school” (grade 1 to 3), and adult education and lifelong learning.
+- Interactive resources loaded on tablets for “speed school” (grade 1 to 3), and adult education and lifelong learning.

 - A source of supplementary materials in different formats,